ZeroHedge was founded in January 2009, a few months after the Lehman Brothers disaster, which has shaken up the financial world.

 It is not clear how many people compose this group – some people say that it is only four individuals, others say as many as forty.

-There were also rumors that condemned trader Daniel Ivandjiiski is the founder of ZeroHedge, but there are still no confirmation.
+There were also rumors that condemned trader Daniel Ivandjiiski is the founder of ZeroHedge, but there is still no confirmation.

 In any case, ZeroHedge wants to be the antithesis of the commercial circuit classic.